immeasurable-vikrant/grokking-generative-ai-and-agents/1. Generative AI/0. Basics/2. ML basics/README.md

     Let’s look at three main types:

     1. Supervised Learning
         The machine learns with guidance (like a teacher).

-    💬 Layman:

         You give the machine questions and answers.
 It learns the pattern from those to answer new questions.

-    📘 Academic:

-    Given a dataset of input-output pairs (X, Y), the model learns to map input 𝑋
+        Given a dataset of input-output pairs (X, Y), the model learns to map input 𝑋 → 𝑌 X→Y using functions (like linear regression, decision trees, etc.).
-    →
-    𝑌
-    X→Y using functions (like linear regression, decision trees, etc.).

     🧠 Examples:

-    Email spam detection (Email ➝ Spam or Not Spam)
+    - Email spam detection (Email ➝ Spam or Not Spam)

-    House price prediction (Features ➝ Price)
+    - House price prediction (Features ➝ Price)

-    Handwriting recognition (Image ➝ Letter)
+    - Handwriting recognition (Image ➝ Letter)

     2. Unsupervised Learning

         The machine learns without labeled answers.

-    💬 Layman:

         You give the machine a pile of stuff, and it groups or organizes it on its own.

-    📘 Academic:

         The algorithm tries to find hidden structures or patterns in the data without explicit labels.

     🧠 Examples:

-    Customer segmentation (grouping users by behavior)
+    - Customer segmentation (grouping users by behavior)

-    Anomaly detection (finding fraud in transactions)
+    - Anomaly detection (finding fraud in transactions)

-    Topic modeling (finding topics in articles)
+    - Topic modeling (finding topics in articles)

     3. Reinforcement Learning

         The machine learns by trial and error, like how we learn to play a video game.

-    💬 Layman:

         You give the machine a goal.
 It tries different actions, gets rewards or punishments, and learns what works best.

-    📘 Academic:

         An agent interacts with an environment, takes actions, receives rewards, and aims to maximize cumulative reward over time.

     🧠 Examples:

-    Self-driving cars
+    - Self-driving cars

-    AlphaGo or Chess playing bots
+    - AlphaGo or Chess playing bots

-    Robotic arms in factories
+    - Robotic arms in factories